 “the garden, especially in the summer, comes in and out of the mind like a love affair.
 The knowledge that something’s waiting for me when I get home.”

-Agreed, having a garden is like a person dear to you in life, a child, a lover or a loyal friend.
-Someone that is always in your thoughts, that is very easy to be preoccupied with and takes a huge amount of time and attention.
+Having a garden is like a having a person dear to you in life, a child, a lover or a loyal friend.
+Someone that is always in your thoughts or someone with whom you are preoccupied with, who takes a huge amount of your time and attention.
 You can very easily worry about their wellbeing and wish, as with one’s children, you could eliminate their problems and avoid illness and suffering for them.
 On the other hand, they are loved, nurtured and give you an abundant sense of fulfilment, peace and contentment.

 “As I work among my flowers, I find myself talking to them, reasoning and remonstrating with them, and adoring them as if they were human beings.
 Much laughter I provoke among my friends by so doing, but that is of no consequence.
 We are on such good terms, my flowers and I.”

-Talking to plants is not part of my day, but I am aware very closely of what is happening in the garden and I know all the roses by name.
+Talking to plants is not part of my day, but I am aware of what is happening in the garden, and I know all the roses by name.
 Unfortunately not all the perennials except by family names like lavenders, salvias, nepetas, thymes or other herbs.

 “ I am hoping for better times.
 That’s how you know us hapless gardeners ………..by our dirty fingernails and our absurd, unquenchable optimism about next year.”

-The sentiments expressed by Mary McGory in the quote above could have been written about November 2019 in Australia.
-For the weather this season is taking its toll on just about every person I come across, gardeners, farmers and everyone else as well.
-The dust, smoke, threat of fires, high winds and hot, dry temperatures plus lack of rain are serious challenges for us all.
+The sentiments expressed by Mary McGory in the quote above could have been written life in November 2019 in Australia.
+For the weather, this season is taking its toll on just about every person I come across, gardeners, farmers and everyone else as well.
+The dust, smoke, threat of fires, high winds and hot, dry temperatures, and lack of rain are serious challenges.

 The only thing that keeps me going in the garden is the thought that one day, hopefully soon, the dust storms will once more be replaced by rain.
-The garden will not be waiting for water and the plants can stretch roots down into the earth for moisture and we can go back to enjoying the outdoors again free of smoe, dust and tiny flies.
+The garden will not be waiting for water, and the plants can stretch roots down into the earth for moisture, and we can go back to enjoying the outdoors again free of smoke, dust and tiny flies.

-Roses are tough and let’s hope all of them can just hang in there until Autumn when we may have rain again.
-Obviously the garden gets watered but there is nothing better than rain.
+Roses are tough and let’s hope all of them can hang in there until Autumn when we may have rain again.
+Obviously, the garden gets watered, but there is nothing better than rain.

 Dry weather brings so many problems apart from lack of rainwater.
 Some of my roses are under attack from two-spotted mite or spider mites.
-Suddenly when looking at a rose I’ll notice it just doesn’t look right, the plant has a brittle look and no new growth or may have defoliated in parts as well.
-After inspecting the underside of the leaves there they are, tiny almost transparent spiders and bronze coloured marks on the leaves that indicate the presence of spider mites or two-spotted mites.
-They may be small but the devastation is not.
-The mites suck all the goodness and essential plant fluids from the leaves and the roses will defoliate quickly and eventually die if mites are not moved on.
+Suddenly when looking at a rose I’ll notice it doesn’t look right, the plant has a brittle look and no new growth or may have defoliated in parts.
+After inspecting the leaves’ underside, tiny almost transparent spiders and bronze coloured marks on the leaves indicate spider mites or two-spotted mites.
+They may be small, but the devastation is not.
+The mites suck all the goodness, and essential plant fluids from the leaves and the roses will defoliate quickly and eventually die if mites are not moved on.

 My garden has these on many, many roses evidently common in hot, dry weather.
-The experts say to try and high pressure hose them off as they do not like water or moist conditions so watering the plants from overhead may help too.
+The experts say to try, and high pressure hoses them off as they do not like water or moist conditions so watering the plants from overhead may help.
 I’ve tried this and had reasonable success.
-Once removed or eliminated the plants rapidly begin to shoot which I found encouraging.
+Once removed or eliminated the plants rapidly begin to shoot, which I found encouraging.

 Best to handle this type of infestation with organic means because these mites will easily become resistant to chemicals.
-I am using Neem oil and in a few days when according to the weather report it will be only 26 degrees.
-The life cycle from eggs to adults is only a week so they will rapidly increase if not handled quickly.
-Evidently it is necessary to repeat the treatment of your choice every 5 days.
-The mites are in the arachnid family and feed on the underside of the leaves sucking out the goodness from the plant and causing severe damage.
+I use Neem oil and in a few days, when according to the weather report, it will be only 26 degrees.
+The life cycle from eggs to adults is only a week, so they will rapidly increase if not handled quickly.
+Evidently, it is necessary to repeat the treatment of your choice every 5 days.
+The mites are in the arachnid family and feed on the leaves’ underside, sucking out the good from the plant and causing severe damage.

 I feel fortunate that the drought has not damaged my garden badly because I have access to water.
-Despite the anticipation and work put into the garden it is not at all as expected.
-I have few perfect blooms and the designed colour scheme has not manifested itself quite how I envisioned.
-Although, I try not to be disappointed focusing instead on keeping the roses alive through the rest of the dry spell and higher temperatures ahead.
-I remain optimistic and will continue to work with nature in balancing the environment of the garden and provide, water, nutrients, care and attention.
+Despite the anticipation and work put into the garden, it is not at all as expected.
+I have a few perfect blooms, and the designed colour scheme has not manifested itself quite how I envisioned.
+However, I try not to be disappointed by focusing instead on keeping the roses alive through the rest of the dry spell and higher temperatures ahead.
+I remain optimistic and will continue to work with nature in balancing the garden’s environment and provide, water, nutrients, care and attention.
 Next year will be better.